Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: Lower Bound on the Convergence of General Stochastic Approximation

 By expanding the update \eqref{eq:simple_iid_update}, we have

 Hence, we have

 Taking expectation on both sides, and using the zero mean property of $X_k$, we have

 It is clear that \eqref{eq:tight_bound} has the same form as the bound in \eqref{eq:general_stoch_conver} with $T_1$ as the geometric term which converges to zero as $t\rightarrow \infty$, and $T_2$ term proportional to the step size $\alpha$.
-In addition, note that in the above derivation, we did not use any inequality, and hence the bounds in \eqref{eq:tight_bound} as well as \eqref{eq:general_stoch_conver} are tight.
+In addition, note that in the above derivation, we did not use any inequality and therefore the bounds in \eqref{eq:tight_bound} and \eqref{eq:general_stoch_conver} are tight.